Skip to main content

 Abstract

-A group of patients from the Jewish Consumptives' Relief Society (JCRS).
-Dr. Bograd is pictured center-front.
+Israel Friedman, former Executive Director of the Jewish Consumptives' Relief Society (JCRS).
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
 The sanatorium was located on West Colfax Avenue just outside of Denver.

 Item